Johnny-Tommy/HOI4Tool/README.md

 ![image](https://user-images.githubusercontent.com/94912164/147831839-9bbbdfc4-6536-47f8-9598-6bca2724ff55.png)

 ### How to use / first steps
-To use the insignia editor, you have to go to setup first.
-Here you've to configure the directory paths - this should me self explanatory.
-After this you have to create an Backup of the files which could be edited with this tool.
-Just press the backup button. (the recovery doesn't work yet - just copy the backuped files to the origin if you want to recover your files)
+To use the insignia editor, you have to go to the setup first to configure the directory paths.
+This step should be self explanatory.
+After this you have to create a backup of the files which can be edited with this tool.
+To do this, just press the backup button.
+(The recovery doesn't work yet - just copy the files from the backup folder to their original location if you want to recover your files)

 ### Future steps

 - Recovery function
 - Import function for new graphics to use for an insignia
-- optimize XAML
+- Optimize XAML
-- optimize the open points (see preprocessor instructions)
+- Optimize the open points (see preprocessor instructions)
-- translate the application into english
+- Translate the application into english
-- batch operations to edit multiple icons at the same time
+- Batch operations to edit multiple icons at the same time